vfarah-if/react-code-exercise/README.md

      npm install --save typescript @types/node @types/react @types/react-dom @types/jest
      ```

    - This comes default with **[react testing-library](https://testing-library.com/docs/react-testing-library/intro/)** and look at the [cheat sheet](https://testing-library.com/docs/react-testing-library/cheatsheet/) for testing basics.
-The advantage of this library is its simplicity, as well as the "*[The more your tests resemble the way your software is used, the more confidence they can give you.](https://twitter.com/kentcdodds/status/977018512689455106)"*
+The advantage of this library is its simplicity, as well as "*[The more your tests resemble the way your software is used, the more confidence they can give you.](https://twitter.com/kentcdodds/status/977018512689455106)"*

-   - Seperate dev package from production dependencies, which is the trivial thing create app does wrong in the beginning
+   - Seperate dev package from production dependencies, which is the trivial issue with the way *create app* does wrong in the beginning

      ![image-20220814112409895](./readme-images/add-dev-packages.png)

-2. [**Storybook**](https://storybook.js.org/docs/ember/get-started/install) is my next must, mainly because I believe this to be an extension of my testing paradigm, and enhancement with the way I communicate with non-technical/technical people, allowing for other plugins to be added that will help to show easy configuratons changes, accessibility issues and other things.
-There is an issue with the documentation, or the latest storybook, which means just initialising, will not work as expected ~~npx sb init typescript~~
+2. [**Storybook**](https://storybook.js.org/docs/ember/get-started/install) is my next must, mainly because I believe this to be an extension of my personal testing paradigm, and enhancement with the way I communicate with non-technical/technical people, allowing for other plugins to be added that will help to show easy configuratons changes, accessibility issues and other subtle visual aids.
+There is an issue with the documentation, or the latest storybook, which means just initialising, will not work as expected but I was able to hand role this for you, but usually you could have initialised story book like so ~~npx sb init typescript~~

    ```bash
    # Note this is different to the documentation https://github.com/storybookjs/storybook/issues/13593